sangar-happy/raspberryPiProjects/README.md

 [fritzing](http://fritzing.org/home/)

 ### hardware
-Each new line assumes you to have the hardware components of previous line (components segregated according to their usage in successive programs)
+Each new line assumes you to have the hardware components of previous line (components segregated according to their usage in successive programs):

 raspberry pi 3 model B+, bread board, GPIO breakout board / female to male jumper wires, male jumper wires, resistors (500Ω and 10kΩ), 5 mm LED's